- Technical staff are on site between the hours of 8am – 4pm (may vary by staff member).

-- No alcohol or drugs are allowed in the labs (zero tolerance!
-Offending students or researchers will be promptly removed from the lab and access revoked).
+- Zero tolerance for alcohol or drug impairment in the MAE labs.
+Offending students or researchers will be promptly removed from the lab and have access revoked.

-- Volunteers (undergraduate/graduate) cannot work in the labs without supervision after hours.
+- Volunteers (undergraduate/graduate) cannot work in the labs without supervision.

 - Respect the workspace and common lab tools/equipment.

 - Review the Safety Data Sheets (SDS) if handling hazardous materials, and dispose of waste properly.